Burnham Beeches, Sherbooke: Nicholas family acquisition

-Built during the late 1920s and 1930s, the property was named after the English National Forest of Beech trees in the county of Buckinghamshire, near the location of Nicholas's United Kingdom Aspro factory.

-The architect was Harry Norris, who had toured Europe and America in 1929 for G J Coles to research the latest elements in chain-store design and construction before he finalised the plans for Coles store No. 12, the Bourke Street store, in Melbourne.
+The land for Burnham Beeches was acquired by the prominent Melbourne merchant and Aspro manufacturer, Alfred Nicholas, from 1926.
+Several adjacent properties were acquired together with an area of land held on permissive occupancy from the Crown Lands Department.
+In total, the Burnham Beeches property comprised approximately 60 acre.
+The architect was Harry Norris, who had toured Europe and America in 1929 for G. J. Coles to research the latest elements in chain-store design and construction before he finalised the plans for Coles store No. 12, the Bourke Street store.
 Nicholas and Norris were neighbours in Melbourne, and Norris was engaged to design a house with the brief that it was to have “fresh air, sunshine and an outlook of command, yet under control”.
-Nicholas visited the Chelsea Flower Show in 1929, obtained many plants and engaged a Cornishman, Percival Trevaskis, to do the landscaping.

-Norris’s design was for a three-storey mansion in the Art Deco Streamline Moderne style.
-The house was completed in 1933.
-The lines are said to be reminiscent of an ocean liner.
-The zig-zag motif was used as decoration on the decorative wrought-iron work and the balcony balustrades.
-The exterior of the house was of reinforced concrete, painted white and decorated with Australian motifs of koalas and possums in moulded relief panels.